Summary

 Because AI magnifies all the human traits, creativity and laziness, curiosity and tunnel vision, enthusiasm and apathy.

-The problems, however, we have to actively deal with them.
+The problems, however we have to actively deal with.

-We did have many vulnerable Worldpress instances, we did had the LeftPad story, and I'm sure many of use can recall crap being uploaded on some FTP on a Friday night.
+We did have many vulnerable Worldpress instances, we did have the LeftPad story, and I'm sure many of us can recall crap being uploaded on some FTP on a Friday night.

 Vibe coding is fine.
 Pushing code of dubious quality to a production system, however, must be harshly discouraged, even more than we used to.
-I'm more strict about code review, tests and punishing irresponsible moves than I was before with my client's team.
+I'm stricter about code reviews, tests, and punishing irresponsible moves than I was before with my client's team.

 Because it’s so tempting, it’s so easy to do.
 Programming is hard, and humans are like water, taking the path of least resistance.

 That's the irony about the productivity we gain from AI.
-It must be reinvested into improving our safety net.
+It must be reinvested in improving our safety nets.
 As the cost to produce code goes down, the cost to vet code must go up.

 Because it's the dirty little secret of our job, isn't it?